google/turbinia/docs/user/install-gke.md

 ## **Installation**

-Please follow these steps for configuring Turbinia for GCP use and than running it within GKE.
+Please follow these steps for configuring Turbinia for GCP use and then running it within GKE.
 Ensure that the `.turbiniarc` config file has been updated appropriately.

 ### **GCP Setup**